-Relationsh hip v p with the Company
+Relationship with the Company

-Name Attribute a b с d e f g h i j k
+Name Attribute b c d e f g h i j k

 Yuko Yasuda From another company

-Takashi Nishijima From another company 0
+Takashi Nishijima From another company Δ

 Hyo Kambayashi Certified public accountant

 Takatoshi Yamamoto rom another company Δ

 Naoko Munakata Other

-^{} Categories for "Relationship with the Company"

-- "O" when the director presently falls or has recently fallen under the category; - " Δ " when the director fell under the category in the past; - st "lacktriangle" when a close relative of the director presently falls or has recently fallen under the category; - "A" when a close relative of the director fell under the category in the past - a.
+- Categories for "Relationship with the Company" - "O" when the director presently falls or has recently fallen under the category; - "Δ" when the director fell under the category in the past; - st "lacktriangle" when a close relative of the director presently falls or has recently fallen under the category; - "A" when a close relative of the director fell under the category in the past - a.
 Executive (a person who executes business; hereinafter, the same) of the Company or its subsidiary - b.
 Executive or non-executive Director of the parent of the Company - c.
 Executive of a fellow subsidiary of the Company - d.
 Party whose major client or supplier is the Company or an executive thereof - e.
 Major client or supplier of the Company or an executive thereof - f.
 Consultant, accounting professional or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director - g.
 Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a corporation) - h.
 Executive of a client or supplier of the Company (which does not correspond to any of d., e., or f.) (the director himself/herself only) - i.
 Executive of a corporation to which outside officers are mutually appointed (the director himself/herself only) - j.
 Executive of a corporation that receives a donation from the Company (the director himself/herself only) - k.
-Other ii) Outside Directors' Relationship with the Company (2)
+Other